 On the 24 December 2020, the United Kingdom, the European Union (“EU”) and the European Atomic Energy Community (“Euratom”) negotiating teams reached agreement in principle on the basis of the future relationship between the UK and the EU.

-The agreed principles are set out in three draft agreements, two of which are key to the energy sector:
+The agreed principles are set out in three draft agreements.
+Two of the agreements in the Brexit deal impact the energy sector:

 - EU-UK Trade and Cooperation Agreement (“TCA”); and

 The third agreement covers the exchange and protection of classified information.
 Each of the agreements applies provisionally until 28 February 2021, to give the EU and UK Parliaments time to analyse and ratify them.
 Approval by the UK Parliament has already been achieved, although ratification by the European Parliament and the Council of the European Union may require more time.

 Brexit concerns: The Brexit deal and the energy sector

 During the extended Brexit negotiations concerns were expressed over a number of areas in which the GB energy market might lose out.
 These included loss of access to the EU’s Internal Energy Market (IEM), including day-ahead market coupling, cross-border balancing and capacity market integration; loss of influence over EU policy resulting from membership of ENTSOe, ENTSOg and ACER terminating; adverse impact on UK renewables and carbon emissions policies; and disruption of nuclear operations.